2016 Contemporary Ethnography Across the Disciplines Hui

-The major theme for the hui is Sensual Landscapes of Ethnography and there are three major content streams for exploration (read more about each one here).
+The major theme for the hui in 2016 is Ethnographic Imaginings: Place, Space, and Time and there are four major content streams for exploration (read more about each one here).
 All abstracts are peer-reviewed, and submitters will be notified of acceptance status in a timely manner.
 Submit your abstract today.

 - Emerging Methods: Traditional, Experimental and Transgressive Forms